Bhumi9697/HumanResourcesBackEndServer/backend/README.md

 # serverless.yml
 Root serverless script, joins all resources files, deployment stages, and plugin dependencies.

 # Project Dependencies
-Brief description of what resources this project uses:

 This project is a managed deployment on Amazon Web Services using AWS Cognito for User Authentication.
 Dynamodb for database storage.
 S3 for large/media file type storage.
 API gateway for managing access to available routes.